kpath1999/bus-rtos/README.md

 ![terminal window from actinius](images/03302025-curr-output.png)

 Pretty close.
-I must normalize the accelerometer values, calculate mean and standard deviation during the 3-second gap, as well as the 1-10 percentile and 90-99 percentile IMU measurements.
+I must normalize the accelerometer values, calculate mean and standard deviation during the 3-second gap, as well as the 1-10 percentile and 90-99 percentile IMU axis measurements.

 ## 📝 **Implementation Notes**